drpnd/aos/README.md

 the corresponding interrupt handler that reads keyboard input from the keyboard controller is setup in the Interrupt Vector Table (IVT) in this checkpoint.

+## Checkpoint 5
+Programmable Interval Timer (PIT), Intel 8253/8254 implements a crystal oscillator and generates a periodic or interval signal output.
+Usually, the signal output is handled by CPU as an interrupt through PIC.
+Here, PIT is used as timer.